jackyzha0/jackyzha0.github.io/content/posts/communal-computing.md

 1. Diverge: come up with many independent solutions to the problem
 2. Converge: narrow down and refine a small number of solutions to the problem

 The early days of the internet exemplified the diverge cycle of design.
 We tried a lot of ways to connect people and things on the web.
 Over time, some things stuck and others didn't.
 Evolutionarily, we've guided ourselves to this unfortunate set of web design practices and it's not clear that these will continue to serve us well.
+We’ve converged on a state of the internet that worked great for the first 15 or so years, but now parts are creaking and dilapidated.

 How might we broaden the design space again?